exercism/rust/exercises/etl/README.md

 ### The goal

-We're going to extract some scrabble scores from a legacy system.
+We're going to extract some Scrabble scores from a legacy system.

 The old system stored a list of letters per score: